Dividend Investing: Build a Passive Income Machine

 Dividend Yield Explained

 Dividend yield is the annual dividend as a percentage of the stock price.
 It tells you how much income you earn per rupee invested.
+Knowing how to calculate dividend yield for beginners is the first skill to master: divide the annual dividend per share by the current share price, then multiply by 100.

 | Yield Range | Interpretation | Examples |